radar-lab/sensors-ros1/README.md

-# ROS 1 Package for Hesai Lidar, TI mmWave Radar, and USB Camera
+# sensors-ros1

-This ROS 1 package allows for simultaneous data visualization and recording of camera, lidar, and radar data for sensor fusion.
+This ROS 1 package allows for simultaneous data visualization and recording of usb camera, Hesai lidar, and TI mmWave radar data for sensor fusion.

 This has been tested on ROS 1 Noetic on the Nvidia Jetson Xavier AGX with Hesai Pandar40P and TI AWR1843.
 This package uses the official Hesai and TI packages for ROS 1.